 Oil Boom Brings First Hilton Hotel

-In October 1917, the McClesky No. 1 well started the Ranger oilfield boom in North Texas.
-In just 20 months, the Texas Pacific Coal and Oil Company — whose stock had skyrocketed from $30 to $1,250 a share — was drilling 22 wells in the area.
-Eight refineries were open or under construction, and the city’s four banks had $5 million in deposits.
+Thanks to “Roaring Ranger,” in just 20 months the Texas Pacific Coal and Oil Company – whose stock had skyrocketed from $30 to $1,250 a share – was drilling 22 wells in the area.
+Eight refineries were soon open or under construction, and the city’s four banks had $5 million in deposits.

 Conrad Hilton learned the banking business from the ground up in his hometown of San Antonio, N.M.
 As a young man with only $2,900 capital, he founded the New Mexico State Bank of San Antonio.
 His tenacity in pursuit of investors and deposits paid off.